FarmDyn/documentation/docs/methodology/references.md

 for Economic Models and its Comparison to Existing Approaches, German Journal of Agricultural Economics 63(4): 271-285

-Clarke, L.E., Weyant, J.P. & Edmonds, J.A.
-(2008): On the
-sources of technological change: what do the models assume?
-Energy Economics 30:409-424.

 Dämmgen, U. (2009) Calculations of emission from German agriculture -- *National Emission Inventory Report (NIR) 2009 for 2007*.
 Landbauforschung vTI Agriculture and Forestry Research, Sonderheft 324